mikigom/AICC-wiki-content/faq/fqas.md

 **First response (example)**

-* “I can reissue your membership card today.
-There’s a KRW 30,000 deposit; if you find and return the old card later, we’ll refund that deposit for the old card.”
+* “I can reissue your membership card right now.
+The deposit is KRW 30,000—or KRW 20,000 if we have temporary-card stock available (staff will check it out).
+If you find and return the missing old card later, we’ll refund that deposit for the old card.”

 **Actions**

 * Mark old card **lost/blocked** immediately to prevent misuse.
+* **Check temporary-card stock** (from former members):
+  * If available, apply **KRW 20,000**; otherwise **KRW 30,000**.
-* Collect deposit and issue a **new card ID**; update CRM/account.
+* Collect the deposit and issue a **new card ID**; update CRM/account.
-* Provide pickup/shipping option and estimated availability; confirm the refund path if the old card is returned.

----

-## Standard opening/closing (use sparingly)

-* **Opening:** “I’m sorry for the trouble.
-Let me confirm a few details so I can fix this quickly.”
-* **Closing after save:** “I’ve updated your case and shared it with our team.
-We’ll follow up once everything is confirmed/complete.”